-We are inviting you to take part in a study that aims to learn much more about the lives of adults on the autism spectrum.
+We are inviting you to take part in a study that aims to learn much more about the lives of adults on the autism spectrum and their relatives.
 The term 'autism spectrum' will be used from now on in this Information Sheet.